 With summer nearing its halfway point, the home improvement season is still going strong.
 Even if you haven’t started on any of your long overdue home improvement projects, there’s no need to worry as there’s still plenty of time to get it done.
 With that being said, it’s usually wise to focus on the projects that are going to produce a noticeable difference around your home, which makes investing in new replacement windows for your home this summer such a worthwhile project.
-To help highlight just what it is about summer that makes it the perfect time for replacing your old windows, our team of Milwaukee roofing contractors have taken the time to put together this short list that we hope you’ll read through and enjoy.
+To help highlight just what it is about summer that makes it the perfect time for replacing your old windows, our team of Milwaukee roofing contractors has taken the time to put together this shortlist that we hope you’ll read through and enjoy.

 When you compare installing new replacement windows during the summer to the same task at other times of the year, it’s easy to see that the job is simply a much easier task to complete.
 With the warmer weather and longer daylight hours, conditions are as close to perfect as they can get.
-While the longer hours allow us to get more work done in the course of a single day, the warmer temperatures and lower overall humidity are actually quite beneficial in helping the caulk used to seal your new windows to cure properly, helping to prevent air leaks and the like.
+While the long hours allow us to get more work done in the course of a single day, the warmer temperatures and lower overall humidity are actually quite beneficial in helping the caulk used to seal your new windows to cure properly, helping to prevent air leaks and the like.

 Easy Installation>Keep Allergens Outside

 Much like the spring before it, the summer has its fair share of outdoor allergens, and if you still have older windows on your home, there’s a very real chance that these allergens are finding their way inside, which can be bad news for anyone in the house with severe allergies or other respiratory issues.
 By investing in new replacement windows this summer, however, you can eliminate any air leaks or improper seals that might be allowing these allergens into your home, letting you and your family breathe a bit easier.